 We wanted to re-examine our daily habits, work on our values and figure out what we want our next chapters in life to be by leaving the familiar behind.

 We didn’t fall off the map for days at a time, but the trip was more than a vacation – it was a trip towards a better mindset.

-During our time in Portugal, we had a chance to visit many cities in villages, all of which were remarkable in their own way.
-So impressive in fact I’ll be willing to go back again and again and again.
+During our time in Portugal, we had a chance to visit many cities in villages, Ericeira Including, all of which were remarkable in their own way.
+So remarkable, in fact, that I’ll be willing to go back again and again and again.

 Portugal Road Trip; The Best Places you Should Visit Right Now